So you want to become a Firefighter? But having a hard time?

 Moreover, in today’s competitive market, it can be an especially daunting task to try and stand out from the crowd.

-It’s great that you meet the minimum requirements, but you want to put your best foot forward; show off your best self on a couple of pieces of paper.
+It’s great that you meet the minimum requirements your dream entry-level firefighter position, but you want to put your best foot forward; show off your best self on a couple of pieces of paper.

 IMPORTANT: Before you go any further… there are two essential steps you must take.